-This subrule is a civil penalty provision for the purposes of the Law.
-(See the National Regulations, clause 6 and Schedule 1.)
+This subrule is classified as a tier 1 civil penalty provision under the National Energy Retail Regulations.
+(See clause 6 and Schedule 1 of the National Energy Retail Regulations.)

 122 Obligation on distributor to re-energise premises

 (1) Re-energisation where de-energisation was retailer-initiated the distributor must, in accordance with the distributor service standards, reenergise the premises.